anatomic/zero-to-live-fp-js-workshop/workshop/overview.md

 ## Things we are going to explore

 1. [Writing JavaScript in a functional style using ADTs from the crocks library](./fp-js.md)
-2. Designing and building microservice APIs
+1. Logging
-3. Logging
+1. Designing and building microservice APIs
-4. Metrics
+1. Metrics
-5. Circuit Breakers
+1. Circuit Breakers
-6. Process management
+1. Process management
-7. Containerisation with Docker
+1. Containerisation with Docker
-8. Deployment
+1. Deployment